finos/community/governance/README.md

 The [default governance policy](Software-Projects/CONTRIBUTING.template.md) for FINOS open source software projects follows a governance-by-contribution model.
 Project maintainers have the last word on technical matters, reaching decisions by consensus if possible and by vote if necessary.
 Anyone who has made a substantial contribution (of any kind) to the project may be nominated to become a maintainer.

-## Open Standards Projects
+## Open Standards / Specification Projects

-Information about FINOS open standards project governance can be found in the [Standards-Projects folder](Standards-Projects).
-Standards projects are governed by detailed IP rules set out in the [FINOS IP Policy](IP-Policy.pdf).
-All participants in standards projects are bound by these rules, even if their only contribution is participation in project meetings.
-This is to ensure that any specification or other materials produced by a standards project may be licensed freely to all.

-FINOS standards projects are recommended to use the Joint Development Foundation [Community Specification](https://github.com/CommunitySpecification/1.0) process for standards development.
+Open Source collaboration goes beyond code, and our community hosts several open standard and open specification projects.
+New FINOS open standards / specification projects are recommended to use the Joint Development Foundation [Community Specification](https://github.com/CommunitySpecification/1.0) process for standards development.
+Detailed Information about FINOS open standards / specification project governance and how to propose a new stan can be found in the [Standards-Projects folder](Standards-Projects).

 ## Special Interest Groups